 The other players must program Loti-Bot to move around the grid and stop where they think the treasure is hidden, naming the coordinates when they arrive.
-If correct, then a shape can be placed on the map and a cross drawn.
+If correct, then a shape can be placed on the map and if incorrect a cross is drawn.
 When they have found the treasure, play again with someone else choosing where to hide the treasure.